ChainSafe/lodestar/docs/pages/tools/heap-dumps.md

 # Ensure that all native modules are rebuilt with debug symbols.
 Some
 # modules are prebuilt, like classic-level, and the debug symbols may
 # not be included.
-If the the debugging exercise is focussed around
+If the debugging exercise is focussed around
 # one of these dependencies, then you will need to manually clone those
 # repos and manually build them with debug symbols.
 $ npm rebuild --debug